-Students who withdraw passing from a course prior to course completion but after the Add/Drop date will have a WP notation recorded on their transcript and no effect to CGPA.
-The grade for students who withdraw failing from a course prior to course completion but after the Add/Drop date will have their grade recorded on the transcript and the grade will be included in CGPA calculation.
-No grade will be included in the CGPA calculation for students who withdraw from a course after the Add/Drop date but before any grades were posted in the course.
+Students who withdraw passing from a course prior to course completion but after the Add/Drop date will have a WP notation recorded on their transcript.
+The grade for students who withdraw from a course with a failing grade prior to course completion but after the Add/Drop date will be included in CGPA calculation.
+No grade will be included in the CGPA calculation for students who withdraw from a course after the Add/Drop date and before any grades were posted.

 Students who withdraw must complete the Student Exit Process.
 If a student does not comply with the policy for student withdrawal, the official withdrawal date will be based upon the last known date of attendance which is the last day a student had a documented academically related activity, the student may be ineligible for readmission to the College, and official transcripts may be withheld.
 When a student withdraws from a program due to an approved medical necessity, the student's SAP will not be impacted.
-(Documentation of medical necessity will be required and must be approved by the College Disabilities Officer.)
+(Documentation of medical necessity will be required and must be approved by the College Disability Officer.)